Harbinger, a social ecology journal (2001-2002)

 Harbinger Vol. 3 No. 1 — The Communalist Project

-Whether the twenty-first century will be the most radical of times or the most reactionary—or will simply lapse into a gray era of dismal mediocrity—will depend overwhelmingly upon the kind of social movement and program that social radicals create out of the theoretical, organizational, and political wealth that has accumulated during the past two centuries of the revolutionary era.
-The direction we select, from among several …
+Whether the twenty-first century will be the most radical of times or the most reactionary—or will simply lapse into a gray era of dismal mediocrity—will depend overwhelmingly upon the kind …

 Harbinger Vol. 3 No. 1 — Social Ecology and Social Movements: From the 1960s to the Present

 Social ecologists have played an important catalytic role in many of the pivotal social and ecological movements of the past four decades.
-The discussion that follows will focus on events that staff, students and volunteers around the ISE in Plainfield have been most directly involved with.
-We hope that subsequent issues of Harbinger will include …
+The discussion that follows will focus on events …

 Harbinger Vol. 3 No. 1 — Buttercups and Sunflowers: On the Evolution of First and Second Nature

-remarkable feature of social ecology is that Murray Bookchin’s vision of an ecological society goes beyond the development of eco-technologies and organic agriculture, but expands into the philosophical realm through dialectical naturalism.
-Murray recognizes the importance of healing the seemingly disparate relationship between nature and culture (first and second nature) by reminding us of the developmental relationship between them (dialectical naturalism).
-Through his discourses on dialectical naturalism, …
+by Sonja Schmitz One remarkable feature of social ecology is that Murray Bookchin’s vision of an ecological society goes beyond the development of eco-technologies and organic agriculture, but expands into the …

 Harbinger Vol. 3 No. 1 — Education & Community Action: A History of the Institute for Social Ecology’s Programs

-merging from the proletarian socialist movements of the Old Left, infusing a distinctly libertarian ecological outlook in the rise of the New Left, social theorist and activist Murray Bookchin started to lay the foundations of a remarkable revolutionary body of work which he soon called social ecology.
-His pioneering book, …
+by Michael Caplan Emerging from the proletarian socialist movements of the Old Left, infusing a distinctly libertarian ecological outlook in the rise of the New Left, social theorist and activist …

 Harbinger Vol. 3 No. 1 — Radical Alternatives: An Interview with Ingrid Young

-f the past few years, Norway and surrounding Scandinavian countries have proven to be a hotbed of activism inspired by the works of social ecology.
-Study groups, publishing projects, protests, conferences and seminars, anti-racist and ecological activism, and political organizational building are all common activities of the 4-year-old group Democratic Alternative (DA).
-Democratic Alternative, an emerging Scandinavian-wide organization committed to the political vision advanced by social …
+By Michael Caplan In the past few years, Norway and surrounding Scandinavian countries have proven to be a hotbed of activism inspired by the works of social ecology.
+Study groups, …

 Harbinger Vol. 3.
 No. 1 — Economics in a Social-Ecological Society

-n the midst of our struggles for a better world, social ecologists have frequently engaged in critical dialogue with other strands of radical thought about just what kind of world we’re struggling for.
-Such dialogues often address the question of how people in a liberated future will organize their material relationships with one another and with the natural world.
-What would economics look like in an …
+n the midst of our struggles for a better world, social ecologists have frequently engaged in critical dialogue with other strands of radical thought about just what kind of world …

 Harbinger Vol. 3 No. 1– Reflections: An Overview of the Roots of Social Ecology

-he extent to which radical versions of environmentalism underwent sweeping metamorphoses and evolved into revolutionary ideologies when the New Left came of age is difficult to convey to the present generation, which has been almost completely divorced from the ebullient days of the New Left, not to speak of all the major problems in classical socialism, especially in its Marxist form.
-These changes burden us to …
+he extent to which radical versions of environmentalism underwent sweeping metamorphoses and evolved into revolutionary ideologies when the New Left came of age is difficult to convey to the present …